shrimpanse/unrarall/README.md

 ## INSTALL

-1. Mmake sure you set the "executable" permission.
+1. Make sure you set the "executable" permission.
 This can be done using the following command:

 ```